 However you can find the availability of the trains in advance.

 You must know the booking status of the trains that you want to take in advance.
 It will be much easier to find a seat after you arrive in Japan.

 The first thing you need to do is trying to book a seat right after you arrive in Japan.
 But you may not be able to make it.
 I introduce some tips to expand the possibility to book a seat.

-Nobody want to travel in very early morning and late night.
-That is why trains in very early morning and late night are slower than daytime trains.
-Late night trains are usually slower than early morning train.
+Nobody wants to travel in very early morning and late night.
+That is why trains in very early morning and very late night are slower than daytime.
+Late night departure is usually slower than early morning departure.

 Take slower trains